 ✓ it sometimes isn’t compatible with other forms of retiree coverage.

 Medicare Advantage plans operate with deductibles, coinsurance and copayments, where supplement programs will have a zero or low deductible for medical care.
 For budget conscious consumers, Medicare Advantage can save a consumer money on monthly premiums by combining medical and prescription coverage.

 To join a Medicare Advantage plan, you must have Medicare Parts A and B. You are still responsible to pay for your Part B premiums, plus any additional premium that the plan may charge.
 You also must live in your plan’s service area.

 There are three opportunities when you can enroll into Medicare Advantage.

-If you delayed your Part B enrollment due to having employer coverage, you can elect to enroll into Medicare Advantage under a Special Enrollment Period (SEP).
-To learn more about Special Enrollment periods, please go to our Medicare Enrollment page.
+✓ If you delayed your Part B enrollment due to having employer coverage, you can elect to enroll into Medicare Advantage under a Special Enrollment Period (SEP).
+To learn more about Special Enrollment periods, please go to our Special Enrollment Period – Working Past 65 page.

 ✓ A Medicare beneficiary can choose either a Medicare Supplement or a Medicare Advantage plan, but they cannot elect both.

 ✓ To be eligible for a Medicare Advantage plan, you must live in the plan’s service area.